mksha/proffer/quickstart-guide/share.md

 Once we have valid template, let's apply this template and share the source image to target accounts and regions.

 Before applying the template and copy the AMI to target regions, we need to make sure the system from which we are going to apply the template has valid AWS Account Credentials.
-In this case we are using AWS profiles `demo-2` for `demo2` source aws account and `demo-1`, `demo-3` for `demo-1`, `demo-3` target aws accounts.
+In this case we are using AWS profiles `demo-2` for `demo2` source aws account.

 After , that let's apply the template by running `proffer apply example.yml` command.